Corgi Growth & Weight Chart: Puppy to Adult (With Pictures)

 The exact amount of calories an individual animal needs to maintain a healthy weight is variable and influenced by many factors including genetics, age, breed, and activity level.
 This tool is meant to be used only as a guideline for healthy individuals and does not substitute veterinary advice

 Generally, Corgis stop growing at roughly 1 year of age.
-But it isn’t unheard of for a Corgi to grow for 2, or even 3 years.
+But it is not unheard of for a Corgi to grow for 2 or even 3 years.
 Some Corgis have different growth rates than others and are slower to mature.

 Mentally, things can be a bit of a different story.
-It’s pretty typical for most dogs, including Corgis, to not officially end the “puppy phase” for roughly two years.
+It is pretty typical for most dogs, including Corgis, to not officially end the “puppy phase” for roughly 2 years.
 Sometimes, spaying or neutering can also affect behavior.
 But occasionally, Corgis stay spunky for many years before they calm down.

 How Does Neutering/Spaying Affect My Dog’s Growth?